Paubox/paubox-java/README.md

 import com.paubox.service.WebhookEndpointService;
 ```

-2. Create an instance of the DynamicTemplateService class with your credentials:
+2. Create an instance of the WebhookEndpointService class:

 ```Java
 DynamicTemplateService service = new WebhookEndpointService();